-Flexi-schooling: advice and guidance to schools:
+Flexi-schooling - guidance for schools:

-1 What is flexi-schooling?
+What is flexi-schooling?

 Flexi-schooling is an arrangement where, following a formal request from parents or carers and with the approval of the school, a child spends some part of the week attending school and the rest of it being educated at home or at an off-school site.
-In such arrangements, however, the child will always continue to remain on the school roll and is therefore their responsibility.
-This includes all safeguarding considerations.
+In such arrangements, however, the child will continue to remain on the school roll and is therefore their responsibility.

-2 What might a flexi-schooling arrangement include?
+What might a flexi-schooling arrangement include?